Global Existence and Completeness of Classical Solutions in Higher Dimensional Einstein-Klein-Gordon System: Completeness Properties of the Spacetime

 Let us define a mass-like function for $D\geq 4$ in Bondi coordinates

 If we take $D=4$, equation (\ref{M}) reduce to equation (4.3) in \cite{Chris1}.
 Then, from (\ref{g}) we know that $g$ is monotonically nondecreasing function of $r$ at each $u$, and also $\tilde{g}\leq g$.
 Therefore $M$ is nonnegative.
-Furthermore, $M$ vanishes at $r=0$. \begin{proposition} Setting $D\geq 4$, $k>\frac{D}{2}$, and $p>\frac{2k+D-6}{2k-D}$, where $p$ and $k$ are both positive integers.
-Let $M:=M(u,r)$ as defined in (\ref{M}).
+Furthermore, $M$ vanishes at $r=0$. \begin{proposition} Let $D\geq 4$.
 For a given positive constant $(D-2)$-spatial Ricci scalar of compact manifold $\hat{R}(\hat{\sigma})$, $M$ is a monotonically nondecreasing function of $r$ at each $u$. \end{proposition} \begin{proof} From (\ref{g}) and (\ref{gtilde}), we get

 Then, we calculate